danainjax/bf/NOTES.md

 F. Think of an additional model possibly to add as an enhancement to this app.
 ______________________________
 G. VALIDATIONS AND OMNIAUTH/FACEBOOK/GOOGLE
-1. facebook login (profile_pic attribute not coming thru, commented out) - able to login with google if email address is not danainjax@ gmail.com (not existing email address) See if can add an or statment to the validation or add a custom validator for FB and Google

-2. Check why profile pic is not coming thru in sessions controller facebook method.
-Could create a new attribute to handle the different data type for the pic when coming in from fb and google.
+1. facebook login (profile_pic attribute not coming thru, commented out) - Could create a new attribute to handle the different data type for the pic when coming in from fb and google.
 Example :pic_from_omniauth and set the data type as string instead of file, then hypothesis is can render with a link_to/href
+ 2. Edge case: Cannot login with the different providers when have same email address, prevented by validations.
 __________________________
 H. HTML/CSS LAYOUT
 1. How to display reviews horizontally on the books show page, this is also something I need to find out how to do on the library or books index page, and profile page (readers show)